 • TTVB will work cooperatively with other agencies to safeguard and promote the welfare of children, young people and vulnerable adults.

-When there is a concern about a child, young person or vulnerable adult, every adult in our organisation/group is expected to share those concerns with the Designated Child Protection Person.
+When there is a concern about a child, young person or vulnerable adult, every adult in our organisation/group is expected to share those concerns with a Designated Safeguarding Officer.

 We will review our policy and procedures on an annual basis.